1RaY-1/termux-setup/README.md

 * You can just copy the script's content and past it in a new file and then execute it.

-* You can download this repository by entering this commands in your terminal:
+* You can download this repository by entering this commands in your terminal (copy and paste):
 ```
 pkg update && pkg install git -y
 git clone https://github.com/1RaY-1/termux-setup && cd termux-setup && chmod +x termux-setup.sh && bash termux-setup.sh && cd .. && rm -rf termux-setup